Kaiit: Biography

 Kaiit was born as Kaiit Bellamia Waup, in 1997 in Papua New Guinea (PNG) to a Papua New Guinean father and Indigenous Australian mother of Gunditjmara and Torres Strait Islander heritage.
 The artist grew up in both PNG and Australia.
 Initially pursuing a career as a make-up artist, Kaiit turned to performing as a singer based in Melbourne.

 Kaiit's first single, "Natural Woman", was issued in mid-2017.
 It is co-written by Kaiit with Michael Chan, Jack Hewitt, Michael Cooper and Mohamed Komba.
 Sonny Thomas of Purple Sneakers praised the song, "Jam-packed with soul and seemingly effortless cool, she shines on her new single and film clip."
 It is included on their five-track debut extended play, Live from Her Room, which was issued in September 2018.
 Gloria Brancatisano of Beat rated it at 8.5 out-of 10, "Kaiit paints a picture of a woman who understands her worth, appreciating those who come into her life to improve it while carefully removing those who are toxic."

 Another single, "OG Luv Kush Pt 2", from the EP had been issued in 2018, which is "an essay of reasons to leave a relationship and in spite of the listed problems, Kaiit shows her strength in character."
 The track was shared on social media by American singer, Jill Scott.
 At the APRA Music Awards of 2019 "OG Luv Kush Pt 2" was short-listed for Song of the Year.
 In that year the singer-songwriter undertook a European tour including a performance at England's The Great Escape Festival.
 In May 2019 the single, "Miss Shiney", was released.
 It won the inaugural Best Soul/R&B Release category at the ARIA Music Awards of 2019.

 Due to the COVID-19 pandemic in Australia, the artist turned to crowdfunding to maintain their independence from major record labels.
 In August 2021 they launched a GoFundMe page to "recover [her] independence as an artist" and continue releasing new music.
 They performed new material in February 2023 at Nocturnal x Midsumma held at Melbourne Museum.
 In March 2024 the singer supported Zambian-born Sampa the Great at Supreme Court Gardens, Melbourne.
 Kaiit performed new songs, "2000 n Somethin'" and "Dumb Sis Juice", by "Combining fluid jazz sounds with wavy, celestial vocals, Kaiit delivered a quirky, intimate performance that left listeners feeling giddy and euphoric."

 Kaiit's debut studio album And Off She Goes is scheduled for released in May 2025.

 Personal life

 Kaiit is non-binary, and uses she/her, he/him, and they/them pronouns.
-Her partner in life is fellow singer Adrian Eagle, who was also nominated for Best Soul/R&B Release in 2019 for his single "AOK".
+Their partner in life is fellow singer Adrian Eagle, who was also nominated for Best Soul/R&B Release in 2019 for his single "AOK".